Yamini2001/DSA-Questions/README.md

 156.  **NoWaysToPlacePeople.java**: given a 2D array points of size n x 2 representing integer coordinates of some points on a 2D plane, where points[i] = [xi, yi].
 157.  **FirstMissingPositive.java**: Return the smallest positive integer that is not present in nums.
 158.  *FindClosestPerson.java**: Both Person 1 and Person 2 move toward Person 3 at the same speed.
+159.  **MinimumOperationsToMakeZero.java**: Return the integer denoting the minimum number of operations needed to make num1 equal to 0.